65007/TIG/README.md

-> **Note that from now on, as we switched to HTTPS, each time you're using Influx command line you'll have to add some parameters when issueing *influx* command (as *influx* alone will attempt to connect to the database using HTTP instad of HTTPS):**
+> **Note that from now on, as we switched to HTTPS, each time you're using Influx command line you'll have to add some parameters when issuing *influx* command (as *influx* alone will attempt to connect to the database using HTTP instad of HTTPS):**

 ```
 # influx -ssl -unsafeSsl